AdBergman/traveldemo/README.md

 ## This is a demo Spring Boot Rest API that can search for flights and store them.

 In order to run this application you need to set up the application.properties file as per appPropSample.
-In order to perform a low fare searh you need a key for the [Amadeus SDK](https://developers.amadeus.com/).
+In order to perform a low fare searh you a key for the [Amadeus SDK](https://developers.amadeus.com/) is required.